 Further operatic roles include Gastone La Traviata, (Glyndebourne & Bayerische Staatsoper), an opera highlights tour with Scottish Opera, and Hotel Porter Death in Venice (Garsington Opera).

-Joshua has won numerous competitions and awards including the Glass Sellers Prize at the Guildhall Gold Medal Competition, the Dunraven Young Welsh Singer of the Year competition, the London Welsh Trust Young Welsh Singer of the Year competition, the Towyn Roberts Scholarship and Osborne Roberts Memorial Prize at the National Eisteddfod, and second prize in the National Mozart Singing Competition.
+Joshua is no stranger to the competition platform, and has won first prize in numerous international competitions such as; the Sacred Aria Prize at the National Mozart Competition, the Dunraven, MOCSA and London Young Welsh Singer of the Year Competitions, the Towyn Roberts and Osborne Roberts Memorial Prize at the National Eisteddfod, and the Glass Sellers Prize at the Guildhall Gold Medal.

 In concert, Joshua has appeared at the Wigmore Hall, Künstlerhaus & Nymphenburg Palace, and the North American Festival of Wales in Minneapolis.
 He has sung Britten’s Serenade for Tenor, Horn and Strings with a number of British chamber orchestras, including at LSO St Lukes, led by violinist Candida Thompson, as well as understudying Ian Bostridge with Sir Antonio Pappano and the Santa Cecilia Orchestra in Rome.
 Most recently, he appeared at the Last Night of the BBC Proms in Vaughan Williams’ Serenade to Music at the Royal Albert Hall.